Christ Church Cathedral (Vancouver)

-Christ Church Cathedral in Vancouver, British Columbia, Canada, is the cathedral church of the Anglican Diocese of New Westminster of the Anglican Church of Canada, and the second church to have been the diocese's cathedral.
+The Cathedral and Metropolitical Church of Christ in Vancouver, British Columbia, Canada, is the cathedral church of the Anglican Diocese of New Westminster of the Anglican Church of Canada, and the second church to have been the diocese's cathedral.
 A place of worship in Greater Vancouver, the cathedral is located at 690 Burrard Street on the northeast corner of West Georgia Street, directly across from the Fairmont Hotel Vancouver in Downtown Vancouver.

 History

 Christ Church is a daughter church of St. James' Anglican Church.
 The first service was held, without a church building, on December 23, 1888, at 720 Granville Street.
 On February 14, 1889, a building committee was formed to collect the necessary funds for the erection of the church.
 It would be located on land bought from the Canadian Pacific Railway (CPR); Henry John Cambie, chief engineer of CPR's Pacific Division and people's warden of the new church, was a key negotiator in acquiring the property.